jdevfullstack/github-stats-guide/README.md

 The simple rule is try to reach out: follow others that will follow you back and for those who followed you, follow them back.
-The chances is high if you look at those followers of a user even though they are not actually famous or their profile is not even good or they have also that kind of initiative.
+The chances are high if you look at those followers of a user even though they are not actually famous or their profile is not even good or they have also that kind of initiative.